HIGHLIGHTS

 WHAT'S INCLUDED

-cruise with accommodation in a shared double cabin featuring ensuite
+cruise in a shared outside/inside double stateroom with private

 - English-speaking